-The IAU Working Group for Planetary System Nomenclature has approved the name Abisme for a crater on Iapetus.
-For more information, see the map of Iapetus in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Sitrah for a crater on Mars.
+For more information, see the map of MC-24 in the Gazetteer of Planetary Nomenclature.

-The Working Group for Planetary System Nomenclature has approved new names for four features on Mars: Electris Mons, Eridania Mons, Sirenum Mons, and Sirenum Tholus.
-For more information, see the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Dollfus for a crater on Mars.
+For more information, see the map of MC-19 in the Gazetteer of Planetary Nomenclature.